 Below you can find the 2020 update to your state’s snapshot.
+The 2020 state snapshots are based on 2017-2018 data, which are the most recent available.
 Education Leads Home will continue to monitor states’ progress and identify and share best practices to improve student outcomes in communities across the country.
 This data will allow experts and policymakers to understand the scale and context of their state’s student homelessness population and locally tailor policies to support their unique population.

 On July 22 and 23, Education Leads Home (ELH) hosted the six state grantee teams of the State Partnerships on Student Homelessness Project in Tacoma, Washington for its first-ever in-person convening.
 Practitioners from state education agencies, school districts, higher education institutions, nonprofits, and early childhood education programs from Hawaii, Washington, Oregon, California, Nevada, and Kentucky gathered at the University of Washington-Tacoma to learn from one another and share out on their work to date.

 Since the fall of 2018, ELH’s State Partnerships on Student

 Homelessness Project has brought together dedicated professionals from around